enthought/mayavi/docs/source/mayavi/misc.rst

 in these directories manually, or change your current directory to these directories and run ``nosetests`` there.

-In addition to these unittests mayavi also has several integration tests.
+In addition to these unit tests mayavi also has several integration tests.
 These are in the ``integrationtests/mayavi`` directory of the source distribution.
 You may run the tests there like so::